timschneeb/KomootGPX/README.md

 [Authentication]
-        -m, --mail=mail_address            Login using specified email address -p, --pass=password                Use provided password and skip interactive prompt [Tours]
+        -m, --mail=mail_address            Login using specified email address -p, --pass=password                Use provided password and skip interactive prompt -n, --anonymous                    Skip authentication, no interactive prompt, valid only with -d

+[Tours]
         -l, --list-tours                   List all tours of the logged in user -d, --make-gpx=tour_id             Download tour as GPX
         -a, --make-all                     Download all tours
-        -D, --add-date                     Add date to file name [Filters]
+        -s, --skip-existing                Do not download and save GPX if the file already exists, ignored with -d -D, --add-date                     Add date to file name

+[Filters]
-        -f, --filter=type                  Filter by track type (either "planned" or "recorded") [Generator]
+        -f, --filter=type                  Filter by track type (either "planned" or "recorded")

+[Generator]
-        -o, --output                       Output directory (default: working directory) -e, --no-poi                       Do not include highlights as POIs -s, --skip-existing                Do not download and save GPX if the file already exists, ignored with -d
+        -o, --output                       Output directory (default: working directory) -e, --no-poi                       Do not include highlights as POIs
 ```